Arroz Verde...

 backyard farmgals

-3 Tbsp grapeseed oil
+3 Tbsp grapeseed oil1 cup brown rice

 1 cup white rice